awsdocs/aws-support-user-guide/doc_source/Welcome.md

 # About the AWS Support API<a name="Welcome"></a>

-The AWS Support API provides access to some of the features of the [AWS AWS Service Catalog](https://console.aws.amazon.com/support/home#/)\.
+The AWS Support API provides access to some of the features of the [AWS Service Catalog](https://console.aws.amazon.com/support/home#/)\.
 AWS provides this access for [AWS Support](https://aws.amazon.com/premiumsupport/) customers who have a Business or Enterprise support plan\.

 The service currently provides two different groups of operations:
 + [Support case management](#casemanagement) operations to manage the entire life cycle of your AWS support cases, from creating a case to resolving it\.